planetary-research/signatories/README.md

 ## Notes

 * The database is by default located at `db/signatories.db`.
-* If you change from sandbox to production modes (by setting `public_domain`), you might need to re-initialize the database.
+* If you change from sandbox to production modes (by setting `public_domain`), you should re-initialize the database.
+Otherwise sandbox accounts will appear in the production database.